Leafwing-Studios/fop-rules/docs/rules/downtime-activities.md

 Create a small batch of consumable magic items for your party to use out of whatever you might have on hand, powered by their user’s own essence.
 These might be healing potions, a poison to coat your weapon with or a clever trap.

-Design a consumable by combining consumable affixes;

-- The gear point total of consumables must be less than or equal to your proficiency bonus.
+Design a consumable by combining consumable affixes.
+The gear point total of consumables must be less than or equal to your proficiency bonus.
-- You need to know the recipe for any affixes that have a rarity above common.
-- Prismatic rarity consumable affixes do not exist.

 Then, make an enchanting skill check.
 You create a number of copies of the consumable you designed equal to your skill check result divided by 5, rounded down.